You are looking for a Crown of Thorns care guide and want to learn more about Euphorbia milii (Latin name).

-The best method is to make your incisions at the base of the stem, so that it won’t grow back in a stubby fashion.
+The best method is to make your incisions at the base of the stem so that it won’t grow back stubby.
 At this time, you can also remove any dying or dead growth.
 This will preserve the overall health of your Crown of Thorns plant.

-As many plant owners know, there are several conditions and diseases that can affect the growth and wellbeing of your indoor collection.
+As many plant owners know, several conditions and diseases can affect the growth and wellbeing of your indoor collection.

 We’ve taken the liberty to highlight two of the most common problems that affect these plants, as well as some ways that you can help reduce further damage.

-Cause: The yellowing of leaves in combination with them falling off the branch can be a number of factors.
-The two most regular causes are either over-watering, or a cold draft.
+Cause: The yellowing of leaves in combination with them falling off the branch can be several factors.
+The two most common causes are either over-watering or a cold draft.

-Remedy: Trying to rule out which problem your plant is experiencing should be the first step.
+Remedy: Determining which problem your plant is experiencing should be the first step.
 Taking a step back from watering can quickly allow you to see if the leaves are turning yellow due to excessive moisture.
-If no change happens, look into any potential drafts that are in your home.
+If no change happens, look into any potential drafts in your home.

-Cause: The lower leaves on a Crown of Thorns plant will begin to shrivel up and fall off sometimes because the individual is lacking in either light or moisture.
+Cause: The lower leaves on a Crown of Thorns plant will begin to fade up and fall off sometimes because the individual lacks light or moisture.
 Another potential cause is that your succulent has too much heat.

 How do you get a Crown of Thorns plant to bloom?

 Following the bare needs is a great start to allowing plentiful blooms.
 Other tips include the use of fertilizer as well as regular pruning.